 The Way We See It

 If I have heard it said once, I have heard it said a thousand times, “perception is reality.”
-And each time I hear it, besides vomiting a little in my mouth, I ask, “Oh, really?”
+And if I have puked once…well, you know the rest.

 What is it with man’s twisted view of reality and truth?
 Where do we get the idea that reality is what we perceive it to be?
 Is truth really relative to our own perception of the way things are?
 Just because a person believes something to be true doesn’t make it true, only believed.

 Have you ever argued with someone who is color-blind over the color of a tie?
 Have you ever tried to convince someone dying of thirst that it’s not really water, but a mirage?
 Have you ever tried to convince a 3-year-old that germs are real and that hands need to be washed before eating?
 Some people think they know what they see, but they don’t.

 Have you ever tried to argue with an ophthalmologist (eye doctor) about the letters on the wall?
 Yes, a “B” may appear to your flawed eyes as a “D”, but that doesn’t change what is on the wall.

 Sure, there are certain times when it seems like truth is relative, and here is a good example.

 When my wife and I walk into a room, both of us will perceive a different sensation.
 If the temperature on the thermometer reads 70 degrees, then my wife is going to exclaim, “Why is it so hot in here?”
 On the other hand, I am going to say, “I think it feels fine.”
 I may, depending on how hot the temperature is outside, think that what my wife perceives to be hot is actually cool.